Available with Advanced license.

 Contains tools to overlay multiple coverages to combine features into or erase, modify, or update spatial features in a new coverage.

-The Overlay toolset contains tools to overlay multiple feature classes to combine, erase, modify, or update spatial features, resulting in a new feature class.
-New information is created when overlaying one set of features with another.
-There are six types of overlay operations; all involve joining two existing sets of features into a single set of features to identify spatial relationships between the input features.
+New information is created when one set of features is overlaid with another.
+There are five types of overlay operations.
+All involve joining two existing sets of features into a single set of features to identify spatial relationships between the input features.

-Creates a feature class by overlaying the Input Features with the polygons of the Erase Features.
-Only those portions of the input features falling outside the erase features outside boundaries are copied to the output feature class.
+Creates a new output coverage by overlaying the polygons of the erase coverage with the features of the input coverage.
+Only those portions of the input coverage features falling outside the erase polygon outer boundaries are copied to the output coverage.

 Computes the geometric intersection of two coverages.
 All features of the input coverage, as well as those features of the identity coverage that overlap the input coverage, are preserved in the output coverage.